syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/Instantiate-pdfviewer-dynamically.md

 documentation: ug
 ---

-# Instantiate the PDF Viewer component dynamically and load PDF documents
+# Instantiate the PDF Viewer component dynamically

 To instantiate a PDF Viewer component dynamically and load PDF documents in Syncfusion PDF Viewer, use the following steps: